jdereynal/aws-jwt-auth/README.md

 **Note**: We will be using the AWS CLI to create our lambda function, but you could also do so through the AWS console.

 1. Checkout a local copy of this repository.
-2. From the repository root, checkout the release branch (`git checkout -b release origin/release`)
+2. From the repository root, checkout the release branch: `git checkout -b release origin/release`.
-3. Run `unzip awsjwtauthorizer.zip`
+3. Unzip the deployment package: `unzip awsjwtauthorizer.zip`.
 4. Replace `key.pem` with the public key you will use to verify your JWTs.
 5. Run `make`.